Jade Vineyard in China's Ningxia province

 E-commerce has plays an increasingly important part in driving wine sales.
 A few years ago, only around 5-6% of wines were sold online; this has expanded to 30% today, according to IWSR.

-Australian wine exports to China suffered a 95% drop to March 2021 as a result of the crippling 218% tariff levied on Australian wines for a five-year period, according to Wine Australia.
-France has already overtaken Australia to become the country’s biggest supplier, followed by Chile and Spain, according to the latest Chinese customs data.
+In the first five months of 2021, as a result of the crippling 218% tariff levied on Australian wines for a five-year period, Australian wine exports to China dropped 81% in value and 84% in volume, bringing its overall market share down to 7% from close to 40%.
+France has already overtaken Australia to become the country’s biggest supplier, followed by Chile, Italy and Spain, according to the latest Chinese customs data.

-Up to this point Treasury Wine Estates (TWE), the parent company of Penfolds and Wolf Blass, was the biggest Australian wine exporter to China, with AU$1.15bn worth of wines shipped to China in 2020.
+Up to this point Treasury Wine Estates (TWE), the parent company of Penfolds and Wolf Blass, had been the biggest Australian wine exporter to China, with AU$1.15bn worth of wines shipped to China in 2020.
 China represented 30% of TWE’s Group earnings in its fiscal year 2020.

-If you look at its star performer Penfolds, the percentage is even higher.
-China contributes 39% of Penfolds’ annual global allocation revenue.
+If you look at its star performer Penfolds, the percentage was even higher, with China contributing 39% of Penfolds’ annual global allocation revenue.

-Casella Family Group, owner of Peter Lehmann Wines and Yellow Tail, is the second largest Australian wine exporter to China, followed by Australia Swan Vintage Pty Ltd.
+Casella Family Group, owner of Peter Lehmann Wines and Yellow Tail, was the second largest Australian wine exporter to China, followed by Australia Swan Vintage Pty Ltd.

 French wines, particularly Bordeaux, have consistently fared well with the country’s fine wine drinkers.
 Bordeaux became a favourite among wealthy Chinese for gifting and and as a status symbol.
 By 2009 in the midst of the global financial crisis, China proved to be Bordeaux’s main En Primeur buyer.
 The En Primeur frenzy though has slowed in the past few years, as the overheated economy cools.
 Merchants who dived in over the 2009 and 2010 vintages were more cautious with spending amid slowing economy.